crazyscot/tangent-lightroom/README.md

 - F9: Zoom in/out

 - Up/Down: Step through modes
-- Up AND Down together: Go to modes menu
+- Up+Down: Go to modes menu _Note: Hold Up and press Down to make this work (or the other way round)._

 #### Modes